ethangame29/ipriot-diff-exercise/README.md

 > index id

 **③**:
-> The file being overwriten
+> The file getting overwriten

 **④**:
 > Represents the different chunks of changes that can be commited individuall.